How to Review an LSAT Practice Test

 - General LSAT Advice, LSAT

-The June LSAT is getting closer.
-Students should be wrapping up the new material—it’s time to make the big shift to taking lots of practice tests and reviewing.
-Let’s talk about how to make the most of the review process.
+If your test is coming up, you should be wrapping up the new material—it’s time to make the big shift to taking lots of practice tests and reviewing.
+Let’s talk about how to make the most of the LSAT practice test review process.

 So you missed a question, or a bunch of them.
 First of all, don’t beat yourself up.
 It’s an opportunity to learn.
 It’s always tempting to just try another test or another set of practice questions and hope it goes better.
 If you do, odds are you’ll repeat many of the same mistakes.
 You’ll learn and improve much more if you review the practice you do carefully.